Skip links

 The wisdom teeth or the third molars are one of the most interesting parts of the human dental system.
 But they also raise some concerns and questions about their need and possible risks.

-The wisdom teeth begin to grow in the latter part of the teenage years or early adulthood, a stage which is referred to as the ‘age of wisdom’.
+They begin to grow in the latter part of the teenage years or early adulthood, a stage which is referred to as the ‘age of wisdom’.
 They are the final set of molars that come through, typically lying behind the other molars in the back of the mouth.
 Nevertheless, not every person has wisdom teeth, and if a person has them, the process of their eruption may differ significantly in time and complexity.

 Problems that are Related to Wisdom Teeth